Eastern Woodcock Migratory Research Cooperative

 Beginning in the fall of 2018, we worked with project partners across the eastern United States and Canada to mark birds with satellite transmitters throughout their breeding and wintering range (see figures below).
 This allows us to monitor woodcock during both spring and fall migration.
 Check out our migration page for the current status of our marked birds, and our explore data page for previous seasons' data.

 PictureCapture sites are distributed throughout the Eastern Management Region (dark grey), with a few capture sites in the Central Management Region (light gray).
 Capture efforts are primarily focused prior to fall and spring migration, however some woodcock are captured during fall migration.
-Last updated January 2023.
+Last updated December 2023.

 Thus far, questions we are using this data to examine include: